hayfa66/System_for_disaster_Responses/README.md

 - DisasterResponse.db : the processed data.

 Models

 - classifier.pkl : the model.
 - train_classifier.py : file to save the classifier model.
 - ML Pipeline prepration : guide to write train_classifier.py file.

-Screenshot Web1 .png
+Screenshot Web1 .png : a screenshot of the web

-Screenshot Web2 .png
+Screenshot Web2 .png : a screenshot of the web

 -----

 ## Licensing, Authors, Acknowledgements

-thanks to udacity for providing the complementry codes
+thanks to udacity for providing the complementry codes .